 Army Captain James Barclay CPT Barclay is married and father of 3 children.
-On August 19, 2006 while serving as an Infantry platoon leader for 10th Mountain Division, CPT Barclay was wounded in Afghanistan by a roadside bomb.
+In 2006 while serving as an Infantry platoon leader for 10th Mountain Division, CPT Barclay was wounded in Afghanistan by a roadside bomb.
 Three soldiers died that day, CPT Barclay and his driver were the only soldiers who survived.
 47% of his body was burned, 35% being 3rd degree burns.
 The enormous amount of scarring limited his ability to fully open his mouth and disfigured his face and hands.
 The surgeries he has undergone at UCLA have restored much of his mobility and function and reduced the scarring tremendously on both his face and his hands.

 Marine Corporal Justin Crabbe Cpl Crabbe came to Operation Mend in 2014.
 He currently lives in California with his wife and two daughters.
 Justin sustained injuries in Afghanistan when he stepped on an IED.
 He lost both legs above the knee, multiple fingers on the left hand and thumb on the right hand.
 He hopes to decrease some of the severe pain that he experiences in his wrists due to arthritis and receive assistance with both hands to increase mobility.

 Marine Staff Sergeant Ramie Cruz SSgt Cruz currently lives in California with his wife and four children.
 In 2005 he was injured on a parachute insertion.
 Due to a bad wind call and jumping at double speed, he injured his back.
 He also damaged two of the discs in his back.